Red-Mal/Excel-Parser-spring-boot/README.md

 1. Place your Excel file in the `src/main/resources` directory.
 2. Run the Spring Boot application.
-3. SQL queries will be generated and saved to `output.sql` in the project root directory.
+3. SQL queries will be generated and saved to `customer-script.txt` in the project root directory `src/main/resources/static`.

 ## Contributing

 Contributions are welcome!
 Please feel free to open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments